 How then is one to explain PANAS's behaviour?
 One possible answer is that this was the only way of saving face following the Alliance's refusal to respond to any of the offers of co-operation.
 The first rebuff immediately after the split was perhaps only natural, under the circumstances, and in any case may have been influenced by the Alliance's determination to avoid any confusion during the election.
 But the offer of friendship was renewed after the election, when the Datu Bandar expressed his party's willingness to form a coalition with the Alliance.
-He also offered to rejoin the Alliance, provided it undertook to reorganize itself as to comprise a single
+Provided it undertook to reoreanize itself as to comprise a single